Chapter 5.100

 5.100.120 Compliance monitoring.

-(a) Compliance with this article shall be monitored by the Concord Police Department and any other designee of the City Manager.
-Any peace officer may enforce the penal provisions of this article.
+(a) Compliance with this chapter shall be monitored by the Department and any other city department, company, or person designated by the Department to enforce or administer the provisions of this chapter.
+Any peace officer may enforce the penal provisions of this chapter.

 (b) Compliance checks shall determine, at a minimum, if the tobacco retailer is conducting business in a manner that complies with tobacco laws regulating youth access to tobacco.
 When appropriate, the compliance check shall determine compliance with other laws applicable to tobacco retailing.